What is the role of biodiversity information on environmental policy in the Tropical Andes?

 This study will build on NatureServe’s recently completed situational analysis developed for the CEPF’s Profile of the Tropical Andes Hotspot (Critical Ecosystem Partnership Fund), based upon a review of key biodiversity data, threats, environmental policy and civil society, to understand how policies determine the production, type and use of biodiversity data and knowledge.
 Using an approach that focuses on the entire policy cycle, the study will document the generation and uptake of biodiversity information by stakeholders from both supply and demand perspectives.

-“We are thrilled to address the important connection between biodiversity data and effective national policies,” said Mary L. Klein, President of NatureServe.
+“We are thrilled to address the important connection between biodiversity data and effective national policies,” said Mary L. Klein, former President of NatureServe.
 “We expect that our findings will help to bridge the gaps between policy needs and available biodiversity information in these four countries—some of the most biodiverse regions of the world.”

 The study will be led by researcher Dr. Carmen Josse, a conservation ecologist with deep roots in the region whose previous work has informed conservation investments throughout Latin America.
 She will conduct the study with Sigrid Vásconez, an Ecuadorian consultant specialized in environmental policy, with experience in these Andean countries.